merryjs/photo-viewer/README.md

   	```
 #### Android targetSdkVersion configuration

-We use a third part library and both of them are target to `targetSdkVersion 25`, so you need update your build.gradle to the same version or you will meet a build error
+We use a third part library and both of them are target to `targetSdkVersion 25`, so you need update your build.gradle to the same version or you will meet a build error

 The configuration looks like: (`android/app/build.gradle`)